nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PlaceBook home folder.

+**Q**: Will I be notified if I edit an appointment and the timing clashes with another appointment?<br>
+**A**: Yes, there will be a message saying that there is an existing conflicting appointment.

+**Q**: Can I still use my mouse when using PlaceBook?<br>
+**A**: Yes, you are still able to use your mouse for certain functionalities such as scrolling lists.

+**Q**: Is there a way for me to share my PlaceBook data with other people?<br>
+**A**: Yes, similarly to how you transfer data from one computer to another, you can simply send the data file to others, and then get them to download another PlaceBook jar file, then replace the data file with the one you sent.

+**Q**: Is there a way we can see all our appointments in a calendar grid view?<br>
+**A**: We do not currently have a calendar view function, but we are looking into implementing it in the future.

 --------------------------------------------------------------------------------------------------------------------